 Efergy provides a value-oriented solution.
 With many consumers seeking best payback from their investment in home energy monitors, this low price can make a difference.
 With this in mind, Efergy uses a 900-MHz signal to send data from two CT clamps.
 Both the radio transmitter and the receiving display unit (or optional Ethernet hub) must reside outside of the electrical panel.
 Further, AA batteries power the transmitter, which only transmits data once every 10 seconds.
 (Note: 15- or 20-second delivery options are available to conserve battery life.)

-In line with Efergy’s offering, Eyedro also provides a low-cost solution.
+In line with Efergy's energy monitor offering, Eyedro also provides a low-cost solution energy monitor called the EYEFI-2.
 In contrast to Efergy, Eyedro powers its device directly from a wall outlet and offers data at 1-second density delivered over Wi-Fi.
 Therefore, Eyedro boasts continuous data and no need to replace batteries.
 However, it should be noted that the Eyedro system still requires a nearby electrical outlet.
-And homeowners must live with equipment external to the panel and the inability to resolve data for individual circuits or appliances.
+And homeowners must live with equipment external to the panel.
+Eyedro also does not have the ability to monitor the energy usage of individual circuits or appliances.

-Emporia Vue: the Newest and (By Design and Value!)
-Best Home Energy Monitor
+The Gen 2 Emporia Vue: the Newest and BEST Home Energy Monitor

 Recently, a new entrant has emerged: Emporia Energy with its Vue platform.
 As stated earlier, Emporia benefited greatly from its comprehensive survey of multiple available systems.
-Consequently, the Vue combines the best of features available from home energy monitor devices.
-And it does so at the most affordable price.
+Consequently, the Vue combines the best of features available from home energy monitor devices and adds energy automation and management features that no other energy monitor offers.
+And it does so at breakthrough pricing.

 - Real-time streaming of continuous, 1-second data onto a mobile app